Factbox: What changes are governments making in response to George Floyd protests?

 Statues, monuments and buildings of U.S. historical leaders who carried out policies viewed as racist are being removed.

-Boston said on June 9 that it would dismantle a vandalized statue of Christopher Columbus, who enslaved people while colonizing America for Spain.
+Boston and Camden, N.J. removed statues of Christopher Columbus, who enslaved people while colonizing America for Spain.

-Several universities and towns in the South renamed buildings and roadways titled after leaders of the Confederate movement, which defended slavery.
-The U.S. Marine Corps on banned public displays of the Confederate flag at its facilities.
+Several universities and towns in the South removed monuments or renamed buildings and roadways honoring the Confederate movement, a largely southern campaign which defended slavery.
+The U.S. Marine Corps banned public displays of the Confederate flag at its facilities.

-Law enforcement agencies and politicians overseeing them across the country have ordered changes aimed at boosting oversight and curbing police violence.
+Across the country changes are being made to boost oversight and curb police violence.

 California’s governor ordered the state’s police training program to stop teaching neck holds, as law enforcement agencies across the state said they would ban them and related maneuvers over concerns that they can be deadly.